Homogenization theory of random walks among deterministic conductances: Extensions and open problems

 We believe that, just as in the results based on stochastic homogenization (particularly, references \cite{ADS15} and \cite{BCKW}), the moment conditions expressed by \eqref{E:2.6} are likely artifacts of the method of proof.
 In fact, we will go as far as to pose:

 \begin{conjecture} In all $d\ge1$, an IIP holds for all $\omega\in\Omega^\star\cap\bigcup_{p,q>1}\Omega_{p,q}$. \end{conjecture}

 Note that, in spite of some temptation to the contrary, we do not not include~$\Omega_{1,1}$.
-This is because the $L^1(P_\omega^0)$-convergence in Theorem~\ref{thm-2.1} is not automatic under $\BbbP_\omega$-integrability of~$f$ alone.
+This is because the $L^1(P_\omega^0)$-convergence in Theorem~\ref{thm-2.1} is not automatic under $\Q_\omega$-integrability of~$f$ alone.
 (Note that, even in the stochastic seting, this calls for the use of the Dominated Ergodic Theorem that needs~$f$ to be in at least $L\log L$ instead of just~$L^1$.
 This matters at times; see~\cite[Remark~3.3]{BLRV} or \cite[Lemma~2.6]{B11}.)

-Requiring the containment in~$\bigcup_{p,q>1}\Omega_{p,q}$ is natural as without the first moment conditions we may lose tightness and/or non-degeneracy of the limiting process (see again Barlow, Burdzy and Tim\'ar~\cite{BBT} or the examples in Biskup~\cite{B19}).
+Requiring the containment in~$\bigcup_{p,q>1}\Omega_{p,q}$ is natural as without the first moment conditions we may lose tightness and/or non-degeneracy of the limiting process (see Barlow, Burdzy and Tim\'ar~\cite{BBT} or the examples in Biskup~\cite{B19}).
 Unfortunately, except in~$d=1,2$ the status of the conjecture is not clear even for samples from ergodic measures, let alone generic members of~$\Omega^\star$.

-Since we are at the limits where an IIP can be expected, the reader may wonder whether the assumption of ergodicity of~$\omega$ (defined by ergodicity of~$\BbbP_\omega$) is necessary for an IIP to hold.
+Since we are discussing borderline situations where an IIP can be expected, the reader may wonder whether the assumption of ergodicity of~$\omega$ (defined by ergodicity of~$\BbbP_\omega$) is necessary for an IIP to hold.
 It seems reasonable to ask:

 \begin{problem} Characterize the averaging non-ergodic $\omega\in\Omega$, or at least a ``robust'' subset thereof, for which an IIP provably holds. \end{problem}